WaveWarrior3/speedrun-routes/docs/gen-1/yellow/main-glitchless/beginner-gentleman/README.md

 - [Defensive Ranges](../resources/2020-ib-defensive-ranges.md)

 **All damage ranges in these notes include 1/39**

+## Notes
+This game does not have very many beginner strats.
+This route buys extra healing items and also gets the gentleman candy to help with some ranges.
+It is recommended to save for dangerous fights such as Misty, Surge, Koga, Blaine, Giovanni 2, Lance, and Champ.

 ## Before New Game
 - Set Options to Fast Text, Battle Animations Off, Battle Style Set